diegobit/aranet4-mcp-server/README.md

 ## Features:
 - Scan for nearby devices.
 - Fetch new data from embedded device memory and save to a local sqlite db for tracking and later viewing.
+For automatic updates, see at the bottom.
 - Ask questions about recent measurements or about a specific past date.
 - *[For MCP clients that support images]* Ask data to be plotted to also have a nice visualization!
 - **Assisted configuration!** 💫 After installation, just ask `init aranet4` in your client to set up everything for the mcp server to work with your device.